 While extended formalin fixation had clear adverse effects on RNA, the overall quality of RNA-seq data in the 3-month formalin fixation group was still markedly better than that reported previously for older FFPE samples.
 For example, in Hester et al. (2016), 21 year-old FFPE samples had 67% fewer genes detected, 88% fewer reads aligned to the transcriptome, and no concordance in enriched pathways compared to frozen sample pairs.
 In the current study, there were 13% fewer genes detected, 34% fewer reads aligned to the transcriptome, and relatively high concordance in treatment responses on biomarker genes and top signaling pathways between FR and 3F groups.
 This difference may have resulted from several factors, including the relatively young age of the FFPE samples used here (≤4 months in block) and the fact that the tissue samples were frozen before fixation, which may have negated potential formalin effects occurring at the time of fresh tissue fixation.
-Future studies are needed to investigate effects of demodification procedures in older, lower quality FFPE samples fixed at the time of collection.
+However, there was still evidence of transcriptional artifacts induced by embedding and increased time in formalin, which was apparent in the false negative and false positive DEGs identified in OH, 18F, and 3F groups relative to fresh frozen tissue.
+Demodification reduced transcriptional artifacts, but future studies are needed to further improve FFPE protocols and investigate effects of demodification procedures in older, lower quality FFPE samples fixed at the time of collection.

 There is increasing emphasis on the use of mechanistic pathway-based information in toxicology, environmental health, and biomedical science (e.g., Dijkstra et al., 2016; Simon et al., 2014).
 This focus is supported by recent efforts to better integrate genomic biomarkers into risk assessment and clinical decision-making.
 Sequencing technologies now provide unprecedented access to genetic and transcriptomic information, but improved approaches are needed to relate these molecular changes to corresponding pathologic outcomes.
 Information from this study should enhance use of archival tissue resources and improve quality of RNA-seq data from FFPE and other types of challenging samples.
 Future applications of this work include data mining, biomarker development, and quantitative models that link transcriptomic data with health outcomes of interest.